zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 **Conclusion of Recovering Limits**\
 These consistency checks ensure that the RTM–Aetherion framework is a genuine extension of known physics, smoothly interpolating between scalar-field theory, General Relativity, and the multiscale RTM phenomenology.

-With the recovery of known limits now complete in Section 3.4, we turn next to a full Renormalization-Group analysis—culminating in the exact threshold–matched gauge-coupling unification of the Standard Model (with threshold matching) in Section 3.5.
+With the recovery of known limits now complete in Section 3.4, we turn next to a full Renormalization-Group analysis, culminating in the exact threshold–matched gauge-coupling unification of the Standard Model (with threshold matching) in Section 3.5.

 **3.5 Renormalization-Group Unification of the Three SM Gauge Couplings with Exact Threshold Matching**